Demand Purchase Program

 Request a Demand Purchase

 Requests for demand purchases are initiated by member ILL offices via the interlibrary loan request for the item.
 As funds permit, requests are honored on a first-come, first-served basis with a maximum expenditure of $2,000 per patron per year.
-This maximum includes purchases from both the Scholars’ Access Program and the Demand Purchase Program.
+This maximum includes purchases from all three categories of the Demand Purchase Program.
 Please note that CRL may decline to purchase materials when the requested material is readily available from one or more CRL libraries.

 In recent years, the demand purchase program has acquired such items as:

 - Missing years from Arab American newspaper Huda